greendevio/greendev/README.md

 Thats actually how GreenDev got born, a compact description is here: https://www.greendev.io

+As you see, there is no mention of OSGi and this is on purpose.
+We try to put the problem area first.
+OSGi is a (potential) solution and (currently) a common background of the members.

 ## What happened so far

 - The initial kick-off of greendev was in a hangout on June 6th, 2019.